rsnemmen/asurv/README.md

-Questions and problems should be addressed to:  Eric Feigelson, Dept. of Astronomy & Astrophysics, Pennsylvania State University, University Park PA USA, FAX 814-863-3399, Email edf@astro.psu.edu, WWW http://www.astro.psu.edu/users/edf).
+Questions and problems should be addressed to:  Eric Feigelson, Dept. of Astronomy & Astrophysics, Pennsylvania State University, University Park PA USA

 README for asurv.shar written by Eric feigelson (Sept.
 1996)